 Symptoms of renal failure are typically those of renal disease, yet much more severe.
 Additional clinical signs of renal failure include:

 - Dehydration (even with increased water consumption)

 - Weight loss

 - Vomiting and/or diarrhea

-- Fluid accumulation, causing swelling in the abdomen and limbs
+- Fluid accumulation (often causing swelling in the abdomen and/or limbs)

 - Abdomen tenderness